ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ![View on Torneträsk](/assets/images/IMG_9727.jpg)

-Although the water was ice-cold, we couldn't resist going for really short baths once in a while.
+Although the water was ice-cold, we couldn't resist going for really short baths once in a while. :snowflake:

 ![Bathing in Torneträsk](/assets/images/IMG_9628.jpg)